Renault Captur Review & Prices

 Things settle down on the motorway, although the body does roll around on especially undulating surfaces which could make your kids feel a bit travel sick.
 Wind noise is pretty hushed, with just a bit of rustling from the mirrors disturbing the peace.

 Joining a faster moving road can be a slight issue in the hybrid model, especially if it's a short slip road because it can be hesitant to give you power when you put your foot down.
-It’s still better than the 1.0-litre petrol though, because that car just feels underpowered.
+It’s still better than the 1.0-litre petrol though, because that car is just a bit underpowered.

 The road noise can be a bit intrusive if you have the Esprit Alpine model with its larger wheels, but this is also the only version which has adaptive cruise control, so you’ll have to weigh up which is more important to you.